 Listening for specific information – Students listen for particular information at word level.

-Predicting – Students try to guess key information contained in the recording before they listen.
+Predicting – Students try to guess key information in the recording before listening.

 Inferring meaning – Students listen to identify the difference between what the speaker says and what they actually mean.